cgranade/camera-ergo-sum/about/index.md

 ---
 layout: layouts/post.njk
-title: About Me
+title: About the Campaign
 templateClass: tmpl-post
 eleventyNavigation:
-  key: About Me
+  key: About the Campaign
-  order: 3
+  order: 6
 ---

 I am a person that writes stuff.